Odyssey Sims

-High school
+Early life

 Sims was a 2010 graduate of MacArthur High School in Irving, Texas.
 She was rated the number one point guard in the class of 2010, earned the WBCA/State Farm National High School Player of the Year award and had her jersey retired.

 College career

 Sims attended Baylor University for four seasons.
 As a freshman, Sims was Named National Freshman of the Year, was named Big 12 Freshman of the Year and also to the All-Big 12 first team.
-In her sophomore season, Sims earned team Co-MVP honors with teammate Brittney Griner, scored in double-digits in 30 of 40 games and won an NCAA Championship after Baylor defeated Notre Dame 80–69 to win their second title in school history after a perfect 40–0 record during the season, making it the first time ever in college basketball history that a team has achieved such a record, they defeated Notre Dame 80–69 in the championship game to win their second title in school history.
+In her sophomore season, Sims earned team Co-MVP honors with teammate Brittney Griner, scored in double-digits in 30 of 40 games and won an NCAA Championship after Baylor defeated Notre Dame 80–69 to win their second title in school history after a perfect 40–0 record during the season, making it the first time ever in college basketball history that a team has achieved such a record.
 In her junior year, Sims was earned Co-MVP honors for the second straight year with Griner.
 In Big 12 statistics, she was ranked number 1 in assist/turnover ratio (2.7), number 3 in steals (2.8), number 4 in assists (5.8), and number 5 in free throw percentage (.832).
 In her senior year, Sims would statistically have the best season of her college career.
 She scored a career-high 48 points along with 10 rebounds in a 78–62 victory against West Virginia.
 She finished the season averaging 28.5 points per game.